 Rule 34 clearly envisions that the responding party will bear reasonable burdens in producing discoverable materials in its possession. . . .
 Police cruiser cameras, store cameras, and surveillance cameras often use unique operating software, which is almost always embedded with additional information — date, location, usage of lights or other tools — but the existence and use of this software cannot insulate against production.
 [The railroad] cannot use its choice to enter into a software agreement as a shield against producing a relevant piece of discovery, nor can it use the agreement as a basis for attaching burdensome conditions to the production of the recording.

-As explained in two prior articles, one on the production format of electronically stored information (ESI), and the other discussing discovery of digital database records, it is best for counsel to work together prior to production of ESI to address challenges.
+As explained in two prior articles, one on the production format of electronically stored information (ESI), and the other discussing discovery of digital database records, it is best for counsel to work together prior to the production of ESI to address challenges.
 This is especially true if the digital evidence requires specific software or tools to view or understand it.
-It is no secret that judges generally prefer agreements among the parties about e-discovery over weighing in on issues that court may not be well positioned to decide.
+It is no secret that judges generally prefer agreements among the parties about e-discovery overweighing in on issues that the court may not be well-positioned to decide.